 These will include:

-Weglot lets you translate all of those.
+Weglot lets you translate all of those so your WordPress website is SEO-friendly.
 Let’s take a look at each.

 URL slugs are automatically generated by WordPress in your main language, and you can edit them manually in your post or page editing screen for both SEO and user experience (UX).